Taxaceae: Description

 They are many-branched, small trees and shrubs.
 The leaves are evergreen, spirally arranged, often twisted at the base to appear 2-ranked.
 They are linear to lanceolate, and have pale green or white stomatal bands on the undersides.

 The plants are dioecious, or rarely monoecious.
 The catkin like male cones are 2–5 mm long, and shed pollen in the early spring.
 They are sometimes externally only slightly differentiated from the branches.
 The fertile bracts have 2-8 pollen sacs.

 The female 'cones' are highly reduced.
 Only the upper or uppermost bracts are fertile and bear one or rarely two seeds.
 The ovule usually exceeds the scale, although ovules are sometimes rarely enclosed by it.
 They may be found on the ends of branches or on the branches.
 They may grow singly or in tufts or clumps.

 As the seed matures, a fleshy aril partly encloses it.
 The developmental origin of the aril is unclear, but it may represent a fused pair of swollen leaves.
-The mature aril is brightly coloured, soft, juicy and sweet, and is eaten by birds which then disperse the hard seed undamaged in their droppings.
-However, the seeds are highly poisonous to humans, containing the poisons taxine and taxol.
+The seeds are highly poisonous, containing the poisons taxine and taxol, but the mature aril that surrounds them is brightly coloured, soft, juicy and sweet, and is eaten by birds which then disperse the hard seed undamaged in their droppings.
+However, if damaged the seeds could release their poisons, which is dangerous also for humans.

 Distribution

-Species are mostly found in the tropics and the southern temperate zones.
-There are only a few species in the northern hemisphere.
+Species are mostly found in the tropics and temperate zones in the northern temperate.
+There are only a few species in the southern hemisphere.